whattokingu/react-animation-mixin/README.md

 A react component mixin for animating value changes.

-animation is done via state changes of (object) 'displayValues'.
-Add whatever values you want as a property of displayValues.
+Animation is performed via a method called setStateByAnimation.
+Just use this method instead of react's setState.
 The mixin first set the end state values as a state-object called 'targetValues'.
 Then, updates the state values via 'setState' methods as per React repeatedly, until the targetValues are reached.